 The center provides various educational and wellness programs and social services.

-It also has rooms that can be booked for workshops and meetings.
+It also has rooms available for workshops and meetings.

-To truly appreciate the depth of its conception, stop into the lobby gift store for a copy of a printed key, detailing the individual images and historical figures represented in the mural.
+To truly appreciate the depth of its conception, stop by the lobby gift store for a printed key that details the individual images and historical figures represented in the mural.

 Empower Women by Donating to the Women’s Building Here